 Rural Versus Urban Prepping: How to Prepare

 Today, we are going to talk about Rural Versus Urban Prepping.
-Prepping will look a little different, depending on whether you are an urban dweller or a rural dweller.
-Depending on where you live, you will have to make some major decisions now to ensure you are prepared for a SHTF scenario.
+Prepping will look slightly different, depending on whether you are an urban or rural dweller.
+Depending on where you live, you must make significant decisions now to ensure you are prepared for a disaster.

 What is Urban Living?

 If you live in an urban area, you live in or near a city.
-So, if you live in a town, city, or even the suburbs, you are living in an urban area.
-An urban area is usually very developed with stores, gas stations, bars, shops, etc.
+So, if you live in a town, city, or even the suburbs, you live in an urban area.
+A metropolitan/urban area is usually very developed with stores, gas stations, bars, shops, etc.

 What is Rural Living?

 If you live in a rural area, you live in the country.
-This means there is a low population density and there is a lot of undeveloped land and/or farmland.
+This means there is a low population density and undeveloped land and farmland.

 Rural Versus Urban Prepping

-Obviously, there are advantages and disadvantages to living in the city and the country.
-I personally would love to live off-grid, but it isn’t alway feasible to live in the country.
-So, I am going to break down the pros and cons of each for you.
+Living in the city and the country has advantages and disadvantages.
+I would love to live off-grid, but it isn’t always feasible.
+So, I will break down the pros and cons of each for you.

 Rural Living